-See your Pursuit dealer for necessary control.
-If the starter engages with the shift controls in any position other than neutral, the neutral safety switch is not functioning properly and must be repaired before using your boat.
+See your Pursuit dealer for necessary control and cable adjustments.
+If the starter for either engine engages with the shift controls in any position other than neutral, the neutral safety switch is not functioning properly and must be repaired before using your boat.